Dating game show: History

 The dating game show subgenre has its origins in the United States.
 The original dating game shows were introduced by television producer and game show creator Chuck Barris.
 The format of Barris's first dating show, The Dating Game, which premiered in 1965, saw a bachelor or bachelorette ask questions of three singles seen only by the audience.
 The various suitors were able to describe their rivals in uncomplimentary ways, which made the show work well as a general devolution of dignity.
 Some of the questions were written to elicit humorous or suggestive answers.
-Another Barris show, The Newlywed Game, featured recently-married couples competing to answer questions about each other's preferences.
+Another Barris show, The Newlywed Game, featured recently married couples competing to answer questions about each other's preferences.
 The couple who knew each other the best would win the game; sometimes others got divorced.
 Once, someone divorced after appearing on The Newlywed Game got a "second chance" on The Dating Game.
-Gimmicks were the lifeblood of all such shows, which drew criticisms for instigating disaffection that could not have been effected.
+Gimmicks were the lifeblood of all such shows, which drew criticisms for instigating disaffection that could not have been affected.

-The genre waned for a while but it was later revived by The New Dating Game and the UK version Blind Date, and the original shows were popular in reruns, unusual for any game show.
+The genre waned for a while, but it was later revived by The New Dating Game and the British version Blind Date, and the original shows were popular in reruns, unusual for any game show.
 Cable television revived some interest in these shows during the 1980s and 1990s, and eventually new shows began to be made along the old concepts.
 Variations featuring LGBT contestants began to appear on a few specialty channels.

 Other shows focused on the conventional blind date, where two people were set up and then captured on video, sometimes with comments or subtitles that made fun of their dating behaviour.
 He Said, She Said focused not on setting up the date, but on comparing the couple's different impressions afterwards, and for their cooperation offering to fund a second date.
 These resembled the reality shows that began to emerge at about the same time in the 1990s.

-The increased popularity of reality television since the early 2000s influenced new types of dating shows, where the emphasis was on realistic actions and tensions, but which used less realistic scenarios than the traditional blind date:
+The increased popularity of reality television since the early 2000s has influenced new types of dating shows, where the emphasis is on realistic actions and tensions, but use less realistic scenarios than the traditional blind date:

-The Bachelor (2002) and The Bachlorette (2003), where a single man or woman partakes in activities with a larger group of women or men respectively, and progressively eliminates contestants from the pool over the course of the season.